Onimusha: Warlords: Remaster

 A remaster for Nintendo Switch, PlayStation 4, Xbox One was released on December 20, 2018 in Japan and on January 15, 2019 in other territories.
 Windows version via Steam was released worldwide in January 2019.
-This is a remaster of the original game, and does not include any features from Genma Onimusha.
+This is a remaster of the original game, and does not include any of the extra features from Genma Onimusha.
 The game is presented in HD, with clearer graphics and smoother framerate.
 New features include the ability to play in widescreen, with the screen scrolling up or down depending on the player's location.
 The players can choose between tank controls or full 3D movement.
 The soundtrack has been re-recorded due to controversy with the original composer Mamoru Samuragochi.
 The original model for Samanosuke, Takeshi Kaneshiro, returned to redub his lines.
-The player can switch weapons in-game and is no longer required to go to the items menu every time they want to change weapons, but it cannot change weapons mid-combo.
+The player can switch weapons in-game and is no longer required to go to the items menu every time they want to change weapons, but they cannot change weapons mid-combo.
 The remastered version has sold over 300,000 units across all platforms.